Pyrdacor/Ambermoon-Advanced/docs/ExtendedLOB.md

 compress very well for its simplicity and will often out-perform the original LOB compression.
 Reading of encoded literal sequences should also be much faster as only 1 byte is decoded and then the whole sequence can be read directly.

+The original LOB also needs to store an additional header bit for each literal.
+For a sequence of 8 literals, it stores 8 additional bits or 1 additional byte.
+This means that literals sequences of length 1 to 7 are better encoded with original LOB, sequences of length 8 are equally well encoded and longer sequences are better encoded by the extended LOB.
+For the worse cases, often the small literal encoding might help.

 ### Decompression

 If the header byte is 1 to 127.
 Just read this amount of bytes.